Étaples art colony: Early decades

-The first French artists to paint in the area were those particularly associated with open air painting.
+The first French artists to paint in the area were those particularly associated with plein air painting.
 Charles-François Daubigny retreated there from the outbreak of the Paris Commune in 1871, where he spent his time drawing and executed at least one oil painting of beached boats (Gallery 3).
 Norman-born Eugène Boudin frequently painted along the Opal Coast and spent long periods in both Étaples and at Berck.
 Henri Le Sidaner, who was brought up in Dunkirk, spent the years 1885–1894 in the town and represented the area in all seasons.
 There he was joined between 1887 and 1893 by his childhood friend Eugène Chigot (1860–1923), who shared his interest in atmospheric light and afterwards went to stay in Paris Plage.

 The heyday of the colony began around 1880.
 More than 200 artists from France, Britain, America and Australia had settled in the Étaples area.
 In 1887 also, Eugène Vail (1857–1934), moved to Étaples and spent the winter there, lodging with his Irish friend Frank O'Meara, whose letters home give us information about the colony at that time.
 Amongst the other artists working there were Boudin and Francis Tattegrain, several more Irish, the English Dudley Hardy, the Americans Walter Gay and L. Birge Harrison, and the Australian Eleanor Ritchie, whom Harrison met there and married.
-While the rest were painting tranquil figures down at the harbour or in the woods, O'Meara describes Vail as 'painting the deck of a fishing boat in a heavy sea, life-size'.
+While the rest were painting tranquil figures down at the harbour or in the woods, O'Meara describes Vail as "painting the deck of a fishing boat in a heavy sea, life-size".
 This was "Ready, About!", which won a first-class gold medal in the Paris Salon of 1888.
 In the following decade, Vail's Norwegian associate Frits Thaulow was to spend some time in Étaples while André Derain stopped there and in Montreuil-sur-mer during the summer of 1909.